 ECGs that fit the change criteria (i.e., any pattern ED1 through ED7 or EV1 through EV8) are examined side by side for Serial ECG change.
-Simultaneous ECG comparison is performed by a senior coder on the final Minnesota codes using the first ECG of the hospitalization as the reference.
+Simultaneous ECG comparison is performed by two senior coders on the final Minnesota codes using the first ECG of the hospitalization as the reference.
 Serial change categories are: significant increase, decrease (but not for Q-codes), no change (this implies no increase for Q-codes) or technical problem (Appendix O).
 Serial Change criteria are in Appendix N. These objective rules for side-by-side ECG evaluation are used to determine whether a Minnesota code change between ECG pairs is significant.

 As an example, the ARIC protocol defines a new Minnesota code 1-2-7 as a potential ischemic event.
 Persons with this severity of ECG change will have simultaneous ECG comparison.
-The ECG comparison procedure (for this case) requires a $\geq$ 1mm R-wave amplitude decrease between corresponding leads of the reference and comparison ECGs.
+The ECG comparison procedure (for this case) requires a \geq 1mm R-wave amplitude decrease between corresponding leads of the reference and comparison ECGs.
 The criteria for 1-2-7 are QS patterns in V1, V2, and V3.
-If the reference ECG has R-waves that are $\geq$ 1mm tall in V1 or V2 or V3, then when comparing these ECGs side by side, the R-waves in the reference ECG appear to decrease the appropriate amount (at least 1mm) and a "significant increase" is noted on the Appendix O form.
-If the reference ECG has R-waves < 1mm tall, it cannot fulfill the change criteria and "no change" is noted (see Appendix U).
+If the reference ECG has R-waves on average that are \geq 1mm tall in V3, then the R-waves in the following ECG have to decrease the appropriate amount (at least 1mm).
+A "significant increase" is recorded.
+If the reference ECG has R-waves < 1mm tall in V3, it cannot fulfill the change criteria and "no change" is noted (see Appendix U).

-ARIC requires a Minnesota Code change plus agreement by simultaneous ECG comparison before declaring that the ECG pattern change meets ARIC criteria for an evolving ECG diagnostic pattern.
+ARIC requires a Minnesota Code 'trigger' plus agreement by simultaneous ECG comparison before declaring that the ECG pattern change meets ARIC criteria for an evolving ECG diagnostic pattern.

-The ECGs are filed by field center and ID at the Coding Center.
+The ECGs are filed by ID at the Coding Center.